hrushikeshj/lkm-reducer/README.md

 cd lkm-reducer
 ```
 2. **Build the Module:**
-It's recommended to have your self-compiled kernal.
+It's recommended to have your self-compiled kernel.
 ```bash
 make
 ```